ifgarces/TomaRamosApp_rails/README.md

 As the database is preserved due the volume mount, restarting all containers will not erase the database, which is intended for virtualized deployment.

-Also, in a development-only setting, you can execute `./run-dev.sh` for starting the virtualized environment with settings overriden at `docker-compose.dev.yaml`.
+Also, in a development-only setting, you can execute `./run-dev.sh` for starting the virtualized environment with settings overridden at `docker-compose.dev.yaml`.
 It can be very useful for set the database up and for running the Rails application natively in your machine.

 ## 6. Testing